ITfoxtec/FoxIDs/docs/saml-2.0.md

 # SAML 2.0
 FoxIDs can both act as a SAML 2.0 [IdP](#idp) and [RP](#rp).

-> The FoxIDs SAML 2.0 metadata only include logout and single logout information if logout is configured in the SAML 2.0 up og down-party.
+> The FoxIDs SAML 2.0 metadata only include logout and single logout information if logout is configured in the SAML 2.0 up-party or down-party.

 How to:
 - Connect [AD FS as RP](#connect-ad-fs-as-rp) to FoxIDs